serokell/blog-posts/Introduction to Free Monads/article.md

 If you're familiar with the usual state monad, you may have noticed that we've essentially moved the implementation of `>>=` to `runState`.
 The free monad doesn't specify the meaning of monadic actions, so we have to decide what those actions mean when we're running it.

-To illustrate this point, we're going to write another interpreter, which is essentially a pretty-printer:
+To illustrate this point, we're going to write another interpreter, which is essentially a pretty-printer for the flow of a `State` computation:

 ```haskell
 printState :: (Show s, Show a) => State s a -> s -> String